 Mr. Cosio has handled landlord-tenant cases as an advocate representing either the landlord or tenant.
-Defense for housing discrimination is also available for either landlord or tenant.
+A defense for housing discrimination is also available for either landlord or tenant.
 HUD Section 8 litigation is also handled.
-If need arises to take a case to trial, Mr. Cosio has a long history of prevailing for his clients in his capacity as a trial attorney.
+If a need arises to take a case to trial, Mr. Cosio has a long history of prevailing for his clients in his capacity as a trial attorney.

 Landlords know that tenants that fail to pay rent, but who remain in possession, render property unproductive and unmarketable.
 Anthony Cosio promptly takes steps necessary to evict such tenants so that your property can once again become productive.
 In addition, Law Offices of R. M. Anthony Cosio will pursue collection of past due rent and damages.
 There is no need to live with deadbeat tenants.

 A landlord can terminate a California tenancy early and evict the tenant for a variety of reasons, including failure to pay rent, violating the lease or rental agreement, or committing an illegal act.
 Before terminating the tenancy, the landlord must give the tenant written notice.
 The reason for the termination will determine the type of notice needed.